qzxtu/Colour-Reader/README.md

 - **Colour Visualization**: When you paste a hexadecimal colour, the page background changes to that colour.
 - **Colour History**: The colours that have been pasted previously are saved and displayed at the bottom of the page.
 When you click on a colour from the history, the page background changes to that colour.
 - **Smooth Transitions**: When the background colour changes, the transition is smooth and lasts 0.5 seconds.
+- **Persistent History**: The colors that you have pasted previously are saved and displayed when you re-enter the page, thanks to the use of cookies.
+This allows the colors you have previously pasted to be saved even after closing and reopening the page.

 ## How to Use
 1. Open the web page.